 Third Quarter Indicators of Macro Trends

 The third quarter national accounts were published in December and confirm a sharp jump in GDP on the second quarter.
-The latest accounts have also revised upwards their estimates back to Q4 2023.
 Overall, GDP was up 3.5% in the third quarter compared with the second which itself was revised up 0.5%.
 The third quarter was 2.5% up on the same quarter in 2023 but overall GDP in the first nine months of the year was 1.6% lower than the first nine months of 2023.
-However, an increase of 1% in the final quarter would eliminate that and make 2024 level with 2023.
-The CBI’s and ESRI’s latest forecasts (September) on this are possibly a little pessimistic.

-The final current indicator is the AIB survey of ourchasing managers.
-Anything above zero in this presentation represents an increase and it can be seen that services have been doing very well in 2024 to date.
-Manufacturing has not been so bouyant this year but in October the index moved into positive territory.
+The final current indicator is the AIB survey of purchasing managers which is available for December.
+Anything above zero in this presentation represents an increase and it can be seen that services have been doing very well in in most of 2024.
+The rate seems to have declined a bit in December but was still positive.
+Manufacturing has not been so buoyant this year and after a positive result in October the index moved into the red for November and December.

 Unless noted to the contrary all graphs are based on CSO statistics